carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 A code of ``i32 1`` indicates a catch action, which expects three additional arguments.
-Different EH schemes give different meanings to the three arguments, but the first argument indicates whether the catch should fire, the second is a pointer to stack object where the exception object should be stored, and the third is the code to run to catch the exception.
+Different EH schemes give different meanings to the three arguments, but the first argument indicates whether the catch should fire, the second is the frameescape index of the exception object, and the third is the code to run to catch the exception.

 For Windows C++ exception handling, the first argument for a catch handler is a pointer to the RTTI type descriptor for the object to catch.
+The second argument is an index into the argument list of the ``llvm.frameescape`` call in the main function.
+The exception object will be copied into the provided stack object.
+If the exception object is not required, this argument should be -1.
 The third argument is a pointer to a function implementing the catch.
 This function returns the address of the basic block where execution should resume after handling the exception.

 For Windows SEH, the first argument is a pointer to the filter function, which indicates if the exception should be caught or not.
-The second argument is typically null.
+The second argument is typically negative one.
 The third argument is the address of a basic block where the exception will be handled.
 In other words, catch handlers are not outlined in SEH.
 After running cleanups, execution immediately resumes at this PC.

 In order to preserve the structure of the CFG, a call to '``llvm.eh.actions``' must be followed by an ':ref:`indirectbr <i_indirectbr>`' instruction that jumps to the result of the intrinsic call.

 ``llvm.eh.unwindhelp``
 ----------------------